 Bangladesh Golden Jubilee Independence is not, only a historic occasion for joys, but also a great human tragedy to memorize.

-It is always said that “History cannot be rewritten but the truth always exists, and ultimately it comes out whether Homo Sapiens wishes or not”.
+It is always said that “History cannot be rewritten AND the truth always exists, and ultimately it comes out whether Homo Sapiens wishes or not”.

 History not only tells Life of Nation and Humanity.
 But sometimes its “Mattress Extrusion”, can also lead to the most heinous human act called “Human Race Genocide”.

 Unfolding pages of the second half of the last century, mankind has witnessed many genocides around the globe.
 Some of the worst genocide are:

 - Hindus Bangladesh Genocide (1971)